MinhNguyenOH/Chess/README.md

-# Project Title
+# CHESS

 Chess game with AI

 ## Description

-A simple GUI for Chess with AI, optimized with alpha beta pruning and threading to reduce run time.
+* A simple GUI for Chess with AI, optimized with alpha beta pruning and threading to reduce run time.
+* The AI is not very smart but could be improved by changing the score calculation.

 ## Getting Started